raspberrypi-guide/raspberrypi-guide.github.io/docs/other/convert-h264-ffmpeg.md

 layout: page
 title: Convert .h264 videos with ffmpeg
 parent: Other
-nav_order: 9
+nav_order: 3
 permalink: /other/convert-h264-ffmpeg
 comments: true
 ---

-# Installing FFmpeg on a Raspberry Pi with .h264 support
+# Install FFmpeg on a Raspberry Pi with .h264 support
 {: .no_toc }

 FFMpeg is a great and highly versatile utility for converting image and video from the command line.
 Follow the below steps to learn how to install and use FFMpeg.